raphael-adamczyk/Banknotes-counterfeit-detection/README.md

 # Banknotes-counterfeit-detection
-Project realized in 2019 with R language in the framework of a Data Analyst training (in partnership with ENSAE-ENSAI)
+Project realized in 2020 with R language in the context of obtaining the university degree of Data Analyst (in partnership with ENSAE-ENSAI)